Davis Cattlelog

 USER RESEARCH

-Our team conducted user research through an anonymous survey to get a better sense of the types of site features that students may need.
-The responses generated from our survey revealed that students wanted faster course filtering options to help narrow down their search for classes, as well as professor-specific insights in the form of average ratings and student-written reviews, which can allow students to make better-informed decisions when it comes to taking a class taught by a particular professor.
+My team conducted user research to get a better sense of the types of site features that students needed.
+The responses generated from our survey revealed that students wanted faster filtering options to help narrow down the search for classes, as well as insight on professors in the form of average ratings and reviews, which allow students to make better-informed decisions when it comes to choosing classes.
 Grade distribution data was another highly-requested feature due to students' lack of access to these records.

 COMPETITIVE ANALYSIS